Section 5. Data we process and the legal basis for prospects of collection

 Documentation is held and recorded by the Malta University Language School.
 This Policy is therefore applicable to all such documentation.
 It will be the responsibility of the Malta University Language School and its Data Controller to ensure that all provisions of this Policy are adhered to.

-DOCUMENTATION HELD WITHIN the Malta University Language School
+6.5 Documentation held within the premises at Malta University Language School

-As part of its operating requirements the Malta University Language School, requests, keeps and maintains a wide range of documentation including personal data.
-The various types of documentation utilised by the Malta University Language School may be categorised as follows:
+As part of its operating requirements Malta University Language School, requests to keep and maintains a wide range of documentation including personal data.
+The various types of documentation utilised by Malta University Language School may be categorised as follows:

 - Personal Data of students;